 - Be meticulous with counting any time money change hands and never accept torn or damaged bills which are usually difficult to spend later.

 - Get familiar with Vietnamese dong.
-Even though all the denominations are different sizes and colors, it can still be hard to differentiate the similar ones.
+Even though all the denominations are different sizes and colors, it can still be hard to differentiate similar ones.
 For instance, the 200,000 and 50,000 denominations are slightly varied shades of red.

 Learn more about the money issues in Vietnam.

-If you've lost a lot of money or are particularly concerned about a scam, you can report it to Vietnam National Administration of Tourism.
+If you've lost a lot of money or are particularly concerned about a scam, you can report it to the Vietnam National Administration of Tourism.
 Address: 80 Quan Su Street, Hoan Kiem District, Hanoi.
 Tel: (84-4) 3 942 3760.

 If you unfortunately fall foul of a scam during your free time on a tour with Odynovo, don’t hesitate to contact your tour guide or travel consultant.
 During your tour, your travel consultant is always just a phone call away within 24 hours to make you feel confident and secured.
 Learn more about our travel service.

-Finally I'd like to say that, even though it seems like there are a lot to be afraid of, these will just ensure you enjoy your time in Vietnam to the fullest.
+Finally, I'd like to say that, even though it seems like there is a lot to be afraid of, these will just ensure you enjoy your time in Vietnam to the fullest.
 So go visit, just with these tips in mind.

 Travel with Odynovo can help to minimize the risk of being scammed!
-If you have any questions about travelling in Vietnam or need us to arrange Vietnam tour for you, drop us a line at .
+If you have any questions about traveling in Vietnam or need us to arrange a Vietnam tour for you, drop us a line at .
 Find this post helpful?
 Share it!